unb-libraries/dockworker/documentation/developerGuidance.md

 ## Annotations
 ### Annotation Style
-Although consolidation/annotated-command now supports PHP attributes to define command functionality, we should use PHP annotation tags. drush continues to use the annotation tag style, and we should follow suit until drush migrates to PHP attributes.
+Although consolidation/annotated-command now supports PHP attributes to define command functionality, we should continue to use PHP annotation tags. drush continues to use the annotation tag style, and we should follow suit until drush migrates to PHP attributes.

 ### Annotation Tag Order
 For sanity, PHP docblock annotation tags should be defined in the following order: